masaomi/bio610_2025_sushi_practice/exercise_RNAseq/Exercise_2.md

 ### 7. Questions

 - **Question 1**: What is the gene model?
 Do our reads map to the right part of the gene?
-(Hint: Take a look at the annotation track at the bottom)
+(Hint: Take a look at the annotation track at the bottom, You can search *FST* gene at the box left side to the "Go" button)

 <img src="screenshots/FST_mapping.png" width="70%">